 The free tool lets you download the Chrome extension so you can edit the post as you write whenever the tool spots error.
 The free account lets you fix major errors, but for minor errors and suggestions to make your content much better, you need to subscribe for the premium plan.

 Aside from detecting over 250 grammatical errors, it identifies plagiarism for you.
 Run the plagiarism checker to ensure that the post you’ve written doesn’t have identical blocks of text found on published pages.
-Search engines frowns on duplicate content and by keeping your post unique, you increase its chances of ranking higher for your keyword.
+Search engines frown on duplicate content and by keeping your post unique, you increase its chances of ranking for your keyword.

 If you’re not subscribed to Grammarly Premium as a blogger, then you’re missing out on a lot!
-The tool checks over 250 common grammar mistakes and provides suggestions on how to correct them on your article with just a few clicks of a button.
+The tool checks over 250 common grammar mistakes and belts out suggestions on how to correct them on your article with just a few clicks of a button.
 CLICK HERE to read my review of the tool.

 Are you using any of these SEO writing tools?

 As a freelance writer that specializes in providing clients with SEO-friendly content, I need tools that will make my job easier.
 I want to add value for my clients aside from just sending them over high-quality and top-notch content.
-By having this edge over other writers, I can generate more clients in the long run.
+By having this edge over writers, I can generate more clients in the long run.
 I can even implement SEO on my site and blog to show that my writing works!

 I suggest that you try out these SEO writing tools on for your site and your projects.
 You can sign up for free to some of them to give you a taste on creating SEO-friendly content.
-Once you get used to creating content that ranks on top of search engines, you will eventually see the difference in your freelance writing.
+Once you get used to creating content that ranks first on search engines, you will eventually see the difference in your freelance writing.